derek-arrotta/portfolio-site-v2/README.md

 # Derek Arrotta's Portfolio Website

 This is the [portfolio website](https://derek-arrotta.github.io/portfolio-site-v2/) for Derek Arrotta.
 Contents include a short intro, about me section, portfolio pieces, and a contact section at the bottom.

+## Built Using...

+### ...HTML & CSS with flexbox layout and contact media query.

 ## Screenshots